ZhiRongDev/HiCPEP/README.md

 print(f"est_np: {est_np}")
 ```

 For more details, please check the [examples](https://github.com/ZhiRongDev/HiCPEP/blob/main/examples/).
 If you are interested in the programs we used for the paper, please check the [code_for_paper](https://github.com/ZhiRongDev/HiCPEP/blob/main/code_for_paper/).
+The HiCPEP Python library depends on [NumPy](https://numpy.org/doc/stable/index.html), [pandas](https://pandas.pydata.org/), [SciPy](https://scipy.org/) and [Matplotlib](https://matplotlib.org/).

 ## References

-* Zhi-Rong Cheng, Jia-Ming Chang.
+Zhi-Rong Cheng, Jia-Ming Chang.
 Decoding the Power of PC1: A Fast and Accurate Covariance-Based Method for A/B Compartment Identification in Hi-C Data.